0xCAFEDECAF/VanLiveConnect/README.md

 communication protocol between the various comfort-related equipment.
 Later, around 2005, they started to replace this protocol in their newer cars with the CAN bus protocol.

+[This overview](https://github.com/morcibacsi/PSAVanCanBridge#compatibility) lists vehicles that are supposedly fitted with a VAN (comfort) bus.

 ---

 <b>Question:</b> Do I still need the original multi-functional display (MFD)?